Common Specifications: The EU's Fallback Plan for DPP Standards

 The current standards gap

-- None have been formally published as EN standards
+- Six horizontal DPP standards have been formally published as EN standards

 - None have been cited in the OJEU (no presumption of conformity yet)

-This means the standards pipeline is progressing but has not delivered usable outputs yet.
+This means the standards pipeline has moved materially forward, but the full package has not yet delivered a presumption-of-conformity route.
 The first DPP obligation (battery passport) enters into force in February 2027 — less than one year away.

 What CS could provide